hakonhagland/vscode-cli-helpers-open-file/docs/development.rst

 Suggesting changes to the code
 ==============================

 Suggestions for improvements are very welcome.
-Please use the `GitHub issue tracker <https://github.com/hakonhagland/vscode_cli_helpers.open_file/issues>`_ or submit a pull request!
+Use the `GitHub issue tracker <https://github.com/hakonhagland/vscode_cli_helpers.open_file/issues>`_ or submit a pull request.

 Pull requests
 -------------